 When to Conduct a Customer Satisfaction Survey

 The best time to conduct a satisfaction survey is when the experience is fresh in your customer's minds.
-His response may be less accurate if you wait.
-He may forget some details, or respond regarding a later event, coloring his answers due to confusion with other visits.
+A customer's response may be less accurate if you wait.
+It is easy for any customer to forget some details over time, or respond regarding a later event.

 What to Ask in a Customer Satisfaction Survey